FujoWebDev/lexicon-guestbook/README.md

 Right now, you can't (unless you want to implement the whole thing from scratch)!
 Come to the streams and stay tuned for more functionality around this.

+## ⚠️⚠️⚠️ DANGER: Deleting Everything ⚠️⚠️⚠️

+Experimented too much and hate leaving a mess around?
+Delete everything with `npm run guestbook:dangerously-delete-everything`, which will (again) DELETE EVERYTHING.

+If you want to be more targeted, you can modify `client/delete-everything.ts`.
+Good luck!